bbauska/LFS171x/README.md

 </div>

 <h3>Smart Energy Management</h3>
 We live in an increasingly connected and energy-dependent world.
-Balance between supply and demand is imperative to ensure electricity demand is met.
+Balance between supply and demand is imperative to ensure electricity demand is met.<br/>

 However, the increasing demand in electricity adds increased pressure on conventional energy sources.